 al. ISBN: 9780321775658

 Lecturers will use the 10th Edition of Campbell Biology and will not provide guidance as to what sections or figures are equivalent or different from older editions.
 Use of older editions is not recommended; students use older editions at their own risk.

 Mastering Biology is NOT a required resource for Bio 115/116 and will not be used formally in the course.
 Students may wish to use this resource to test themselves as they progress through the semester or as an additional resource to help them learn the material.

 Dictionary of Word Roots and Combining Forms, Donald Borror - knowing the etymology of biological terms can be helpful in learning and remembering the terms.
 This Dictionary provides quick access to etymologies; it is not a required resource.

 Students should continue to check WebReg to see if a spot has opened; special permission is not given for full sections.
 If students are not registered by the start of classes, they should go to the first lecture meeting anyway, but continue to check WebReg.
-There is no waiting list for General Biology.
+For wait list information, please go to: Wait list Sign up for Spring 2019 Courses .
 Students must be officially registered to attend a Workshop.

 Dr. Gregg Transue – Course Director